Perturbation theory for killed Markov processes and quasi-stationary distributions: Introduction

 \subsection{Related results and literature review}

 Quasi-stationary distributions have been, and continue to be, actively studied within the probability theory literature; see for instance the book of \cite{Collet2013} or the review paper \cite{Meleard2012}.
 More recently, the construction of schemes with a desired quasi-stationary distribution has been investigated in the context of computational statistics, see \cite{Pollock2020, Kumar2019, Wang2019TheoQSMC}.
-Quasi-stationary distributions have also been studied recently as a tool to analyse other algorithms, see \cite{Lelievre2015, Baudel2020}.
+Quasi-stationary distributions have also been utilized recently as a tool to analyse other algorithms; see for instance \cite{Lelievre2015, Baudel2020} for analyses of Monte Carlo algorithms in the context of molecular dynamics.

-Perturbation theory in the context of Markov chains without any killing is richly studied in the literature; see for instance the references \cite{kartashov2019strong,roberts1998convergence,mitrophanov2003stability, mitrophanov_2005,johndrow2017error, rudolf2018,Medina-Aguayo2018,hosseini2018convergence, Negrea2021,fuhrmann2021wasserstein}.
-To illuminate the key difference between the classical setting and our quasi-stationary setting we require some further comments.
-For a Markov chain with killing, the conditional distribution after $n$ steps, given that the process has not been killed is of interest.
-In particular, under appropriate assumptions, as $n\to \infty$ this distribution converges to a quasi-stationary distribution, whereas in the classical Markov chain setting there is no such conditioning on a ``no-killing'' event.
-Eventually this makes the approximate discrete-time Markov chain with killing setting more demanding.
-In the discussion \cite{Rudolf2020} this has already been reported, and without proof a perturbation result was presented.
+Perturbation theory in the context of Markov chains (without killing) is richly studied in the literature; see for instance the references \cite{kartashov2019strong,roberts1998convergence,mitrophanov2003stability, mitrophanov_2005,johndrow2017error, rudolf2018,Medina-Aguayo2018,hosseini2018convergence, Negrea2021,fuhrmann2021wasserstein}.
+However, there are key differences between the classical Markov chain setting and our quasi-stationary setting.
+For a Markov chain with killing, we typically study the conditional distribution after $n$ steps \textit{conditional on survival}.
+This distribution often converges to a quasi-stationary distribution, whereas in the classical Markov chain setting there is no such conditioning.
+This makes the approximate discrete-time Markov chain with killing setting more demanding, and we present a result in the subsequent Section~\ref{subsec:discrete-time}.

+However, following our motivation of QSMC methods \cite{Pollock2020}, the main focus of this work will be on continuous-time diffusion processes with killing and their quasi-stationary distributions.
+This is a departure from the traditional Markov chain perturbation theory literature, as cited above, and requires new tools.
+Thus we apply functional analytic tools, building on techniques developed for the study of perturbations of linear operators, a rich and mature field \cite{Reed1978, Baumgartel1985,Kato1995}.
+Several of our results will thus consist of translating these abstract results appropriately into the setting of killed diffusions.